rachelabrasier/rachelabrasier.github.io/about.md

 permalink: /about/
 ---

-I am a full-time Economic Development Analyst with four years of professional data analysis experience, and a Geospatial Information Sciences master's student and part-time staff writer for an international affairs publication.
+I am a full-time Economic Research and GIS Analyst with four years of professional data analysis experience, and a Geospatial Information Sciences master's student and part-time staff writer for an international affairs publication.

 ### Employment